Easy As Cookies

 Shortbread dough, clumped together in a stand mixer bowl.

-1. Add flour and salt.
-Stir on low until combined and it clumps together.
+Two: Add flour and salt.
+Mix on low until combined and it clumps together.

-1. Dump the shortbread dough into a parchment-lined or well-greased metal 9x13 inch pan.
-Press it gently but firmly along the bottom and up the sides to form a ½-inch crust.
-Stick in the freezer for 15 minutes while you preheat the oven.
+Three: Pour into a parchment-lined or well-greased metal 9x13 inch pan.
+Press the dough gently but firmly along the bottom and up the sides to form a ½-inch crust.
+Freeze for 15 minutes while you preheat the oven.

 Lemon juice flowing from an electric juicer into a glass measuring cup.